 Lung cancer is when abnormal cells divide in an uncontrolled way to form a tumor in the lung.
 The main symptoms are coughing, breathlessness, and weight loss.
-Examination makes a diagnosis possible.
-First, a spirometer measures how much air is breathed in and out.
+The examination makes diagnosis possible.
+First, a spirometer measures how much air comes in and out.

 Doctors may then order blood tests, chest x-rays, and a CT scan which creates detailed images of the body.
 PET – CT scans are also an option which can show active cancer cells.
-Bronchoscopies and biopsies are used to examine the lungs and take a sample of cells for microscopic examination.
+In order to examine the lungs and take a sample of cells for microscopic examination, it will use Bronchoscopies and biopsies.
 Small surgical procedures may even be used to take samples from the lungs by the use of needle biopsy and thoracoscopy with a tube and surgical camera.

 Is there more than one kind of lung cancer?

 Treatment depends on the type of cancer and the current state of general health.
 With information, support and good nutrition, it is helpful for the whole person to deal with the situation rather than just treating a disease in the body.
 There are different types of lung cancer, and they are divided into two main groups, small cell lung cancer, (SCLC) and non-small cell lung cancer, (NSCLC).
 Smoking usually causes small cell lung cancers.
 These spread quite early on.
 This form of cancer is very rarely found in non-smokers.

 Non-small cell lung cancer makes up 87 percent of diagnosis in the United Kingdom and globally.